 As previously noted, the detailed work on the policy suite for the accreditation, monitoring and re-accreditation of our coursework suite was suspended in early 2020 as we turned our efforts to the COVID-19 emergency.
 Earlier this year we re-commenced this work as part of a workstream of Program Board 2 of the operating plan.

 We took a reverse engineering approach to the finalisation of our policies and procedures as they apply to the Curriculum Lifecycle.
-A small working party focussed its attention in the first instance on mapping out the workflow and approval points that need to be completed at the various stages of the Curriculum Lifecycle. were then further refined by the Workstream (chaired by ASQC Chair Taryn Jones and including Academic Senate Chair Jackie Phillips) before they were shown to the Executive Group.
+A small working party focussed its attention in the first instance on mapping out the workflow and approval points that need to be completed at the various stages of the Curriculum Lifecycle.
+These eight workflows were then further refined by the Workstream (chaired by ASQC Chair Taryn Jones and including Academic Senate Chair Jackie Phillips) before they were shown to the Executive Group.

 With Executive Group’s support, we then took the workflows to three stakeholder groups for further refinement.
 These groups were: